bloominstituteoftechnology/node-db1-project/README.md

 - Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
   - find all customers with a particular first name.
+  SELECT * FROM Customers WHERE CustomerName LIKE 'Alfreds%'

   - find all customers that live in London.
+  SELECT * FROM Customers WHERE City is 'Berlin'

   - find the phone number for a particular supplier (provide id, or supplier name).
+  SELECT Phone FROM Suppliers WHERE SupplierName='Exotic Liquid'

   - find all customers in a particular postal code.
+  SELECT * FROM Customers WHERE PostalCode=12209

   - find all suppliers who have names with more than 20 characters.
+  SELECT * FROM Suppliers WHERE LENGTH(SupplierName) >20

   - list customers descending by the number of orders.
   - list orders descending by the order date.
   - list orders grouped by customer showing the number of orders per customer.